hindsight-ai/hindsight-ai/apps/hindsight-service/docs/consolidation_feature/ConsolidationProcess.md

 # Memory Block Consolidation Process

 This document outlines the process by which the Hindsight AI memory service consolidates similar or duplicate memory blocks into single, refined suggestions.
-The consolidation is performed by a background worker (`consolidation_worker.py`) that leverages either a Large Language Model (LLM) or a fallback similarity algorithm.
+The consolidation is performed by a background worker (`core.workers.consolidation_worker`) that leverages either a Large Language Model (LLM) or a fallback similarity algorithm.

 ## 1. Overview